 Just landed.
 With forty minutes delay.
 It was my first time through Zaventem (Brussels airport) since the terrorist attacks.
 As I entered the airport yesterday, I did not see a change.
 The airport is as it used to be before.
 But today on my way home, probably my first time ever I went through two safety controls at the airport, one at the entrance door, the second – the standard one you take to get to the gates.
 As flight delays in Europe are today nothing unusual, I did not give it a thought as we were informed that we would start with a delay.
 Supposedly due to a minor problem with the aircraft.
-But already in my home town, while talking to a taxi driver I realised that my home airport was closed for almost one hour.
+But already in my home town, while talking to a taxi driver, I realized that my home airport was closed for almost one hour.
 Somebody left something unattended.
 The standard procedure is now to evacuate and check for a bomb.
-Earlier today I had to enter three different EU buildings in Brussels.
-All with security check points.
+Earlier today, I had to enter three different EU buildings in Brussels.
+All with security checkpoints.
 Somehow the security checks and the soldiers all around became a daily routine.
 You just have to have in mind to arrive a bit earlier at every place.

 The last 24 hours were well filled in.
-I landed in an foreign country.
+I landed in a foreign country.
 But although I crossed a national border still within the EU borders, nobody asked me for my ID (for that I love Europe).
-Then checked in a nice hotel not far from the Schumann.
+Then I checked in a nice hotel not far from the Schumann.
 Around nine pm went out to make some long exposures.

 The famous European Commission building, the Berlaymont, in Brussels, at the Schumann.
 Yesterday evening.